beaconsproject/disturbance_explorer/docs/select_guide.md

 **Select source dataset** offers two options:

 1. **Use demo dataset** - This dataset is embedded in the app and is for a watershed located in the southeast Yukon.
 It includes all spatial layers required to run the app.
 If selected, click the **Confirm** button to load the demo dataset.
-Once loaded, the spatial layers will appear in the map and can be turned on and off.
+Once loaded, the spatial layers will appear in a map and can be turned on and off.
 From here, move on to **Buffer features**.

 2. **Upload a custom GeoPackage (gpkg)** - If selected, the panel options will expand.